 How do I choose a rewards program?

+Too much information to wade through?
+No worries - we can take a lot of the work out of it for you.
 Mozo's Rewards Revealer tool is the only calculator in the market that will give you a ranking of rewards cards based on your spending level and rewards you're interested in.
-A quick play with the tool will reveal just how different the rankings are for someone who spends $18,000 a year on their card and someone who spends over $60,000 annually.
+A quick search with the tool will reveal just how different the rankings are for someone who spends $18,000 a year on their card and someone who spends over $60,000 annually.

 What type of credit card features should I look for?